ktsoto/zap/doc/index.rst

                                   slower (an additional 10 minutes on a single exposure) and should only be run in the complete sky subtraction case.

-cfwidth      100                  Size of the filterbox used to remove the continuum features in order to
+cfwidthSP    100                  Size of the filterbox used to remove the continuum features for creating the
+                                  eigenbasis.

-                                  sterilize the basis set used to calculate the eigenbasis.
+cfwidthEV    50                   Size of the filterbox used to remove the continuum features for calculating
+                                  the eigenvalues per spectrum

 optimize     'normal'             A flag used to call the optimization method.
 The possible options are
                                   'normal', 'enhanced', and 'none'.